 If you experience issues with your IP's reputation, it’s important to proactively resolve them.

-Your IP address may be reported to independent blacklists, like Spamhaus, if suspected of sending spam emails.
-Start by checking for email notifications from these blacklists.
-If further action is needed to remove your IP from a blacklist, follow the instructions they provide carefully.
+Your IP address may be reported to independent blocklists, like Spamhaus, if suspected of sending spam emails.
+Start by checking for email notifications from these blocklists.
+If further action is needed to remove your IP from a blocklist, follow the instructions they provide carefully.